Check Out Our Weekly Email Want to join our email list?

 This institution is an equal opportunity provider.

-Click on the weekly email button or the Sunday worship bulletin button above.
+Click on the weekly email, or Friday update button or the Sunday worship bulletin button above.

 Please click on the links above for monthly YOUTH SCHEDULE, FOOD PANTRY SCHEDULE and SUE'S TABLE SCHEDULE.